 7.1 Authentication on HTTP Request Message

-When sending the credential to be checked by the Registrar CSE, Proxy-Authorization header should be used as specified in HTTP/1.1 (see [4]).
+When sending the credential to be checked by the Registrar CSE, Proxy-Authorization header should be used as specified in HTTP/1.1 (see IETF RFC 7235 [4]).

 When sending the credential to be checked by Hosting CSE, Authorization header should be used as specified in HTTP/1.1 [4].

-When the credential to be checked by Hosting CSE is an Access Token which is compatible with OAuth 2.0 framework (see [5]), the Bearer authentication scheme shall be used as specified in OAuth 2.0 framework.
+When the credential to be checked by Hosting CSE is an Access Token which is compatible with OAuth 2.0 framework (see IETF RFC 6750 [5]), the Bearer authentication scheme shall be used as specified in OAuth 2.0 framework.

 NOTE: The oneM2M Security Solutions [2] does not provide any details on usage or provisioning of the token.